bitnami/charts/bitnami/kubeapps/README.md

 > Note: You need to substitute the placeholders `REGISTRY_NAME` and `REPOSITORY_NAME` with a reference to your Helm chart registry and repository.
 For example, in the case of Bitnami, you need to use `REGISTRY_NAME=registry-1.docker.io` and `REPOSITORY_NAME=bitnamicharts`.
 > Check out the [getting started](https://github.com/vmware-tanzu/kubeapps/blob/main/site/content/docs/latest/tutorials/getting-started.md) to start deploying apps with Kubeapps.

+Looking to use Kubeapps in production?
+Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

 ## Introduction

 This chart bootstraps a [Kubeapps](https://kubeapps.dev) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.